Mythosaur Challenges

 Send what level you completed (Novice, Journeyman, or Expert) send what you learned about your local area and a copy of any replies you received from these leaders to mythosaur@verdikacorps.com and remember to include your Verd’ika Mandalorian Name for credit.

 Many hunts are short, lasting only a few days or even weeks.
 However, there are legends of great hunters that tracked and followed their prey to alien worlds and stalked them for months or years waiting for the right chance to strike.
-Sometimes these worlds were starved for resources and the Hunter has to set up a semi-permanent camp to act as a central base (or place of concealment), and grow their own food to be able to continue their hunt.
+Sometimes these worlds were starved for resources and the Hunter has to set up a semi-permanent camp to act as a central base (or place of concealment), and forage or bring their own harvested supplies to be able to continue their hunt.

 Challenge: